juspay/nixos-unified-template/README.md

 To browse the capabilities of [home-manager] (and to see what else can go in your `./modules/home/*.nix` -- such as shell aliases), consult [home-manager options reference](https://nix-community.github.io/home-manager/options.xhtml).
 You can also run `man home-configuration.nix` in the terminal.

+## What's included

+Here we describe just a handful of tools included in this template.
+See the [./modules](./modules) directory for more.

+### neovim

+Neovim configured using [nixvim](https://github.com/nix-community/nixvim) is included across all configurations.
+It is also exposed as a flake app, so you can launch it directly using `nix run github:juspay/nixos-unified-template#neovim`.
+See `neovim/nixvim.nix`.

+### starship

+Prettify your shell prompt with [starship](https://starship.rs/).
+It is configured to show the current git branch, the current directory, Nix devshell status and the exit code of the last command.

+### direnv

+[direnv](https://nixos.asia/en/direnv) as well as `nix-direnv` is fully configured and available to use in your shell, with tight starship (see above) prompt integration.
+See `direnv.nix`

+### git configuration

+Your `~/.config/git/config` is managed entirely in Nix.
+See `git.nix`.

+### command

+Type `, ` followed by the any binary name to run it directly from nixpkgs.

+### Garbage collection

+Nix garbage collection runs periodically to keep disk space manageable.
+See `gc.nix`

+By default, [home-manager] is configured to run garbage collection automatically every week.
+If your projects use nix-direnv, you don't have to worry about having to download the dependencies again while in a remote area with limited internet access ([see prominent features of nix-direnv](https://github.com/nix-community/nix-direnv#nix-direnv)).

 ## Troubleshooting

 ### `error: opening lock file ...`